 - Lecturer in Philosophy (Philosophy)

-I want to understand how our everyday ways of thinking about ourselves (including our minds and bodies) and what's important to us (including our feelings and health) are appropriately employed for (specialized) scientific and ethical theorizing.
+I want to understand how our everyday ways of thinking about ourselves and what's important to us are appropriately employed for (specialized) scientific and ethical theorizing.
 I think it's credible that if we can get better at this, then we will make ourselves and our lives a bit better.

 Suffering and Autonomy at End of Life, Royal Society fo Edinburgh, 2017-2018.